williamouyang/okta.github.io/_source/docs/api/resources/factors.md

 }
 ~~~

-#### Verify SMS Factor using custom template
+#### Verify SMS Factor Using A Custom Template
 {:.api .api-operation}

-This option allows to customize (and optionally to localize) the sms message sent to the user on verification.
-If the request have Accept-Language header provided and template contains translation for that language the sms message will be sent in that language.
-If the language provided in the Accept-Language header does not exist in the template definition we will sent the sms message using the template text.
-If the provided templateId does not match existing template we will sent the sms message using the default template.
+Customize (and optionally localize) the SMS message sent to the user on verification.
+* If the request has an `Accept-Language` header and the template contains translation for that language, the SMS message is sent in that language.
+* If the language provided in the `Accept-Language` header doesn't exist in the template definition, the SMS message is sent using the template text.
+* If the provided `templateId` doesn't match an existing template, the SMS message is sent using the default template.

 >How to create custom template is described [here](templates.html#sms-template).